 Kolhapuri Masala FAQs

 Making this masala powder at home is easy.
-The best part is you will have artificial colour & essence free powder to make your favourite dish.
+The best part is you will have the artificial colour & essence-free powder to make your favourite dish.
 With this in mind, here are some frequent queries with answers.